Victor George Edward Fiegel

 Victor Kirt "Rip" Fiegel, about 1954, Watertown, Jefferson Co., WI.

 Wisconsin Congregational Conference Pilgrim Camp, Green Lake, Green Lake Co., WI, June 20-25, 1955.
-Click on the picture for a large PDF file.
+Click on the picture for an enhanced for a large JPG file in a 19X13 format.

 Vic and Helen returned to Watertown in 1944 and Vic worked at the L. M. Bickett Company until September, 1952, when they moved to Walworth, WI, and started the A. K. Rubber Products Company, on the proverbial shoestring.
 The company prospered, and in 1956 Vic and Helen bought property in Elkhorn, WI, put up a building, and moved the company there.
 In the fall of 1957 Vic and Helen themselves moved to Elkhorn.
 The company was incorporated in 1959.